DSbD-AppControl/capable-lang/README.md

 1. A session typed runtime, including session error handling
 1. Capabilities, and what they may look like

-* Things to do that are interesting
+## Things to do that are interesting

-+ true coverage checking
++ true coverage checking & pattern matching...
-+ pattern matching...
-+ Garbage collection _a la_ rust?
++ Memory management _a la_ rust?
 + linear/quantitative types?
 + Completeness of Type-Checker.
 It would be nice to do the type-checking properly through a proof, but that is not a high priority.
-+ How best to add a session-typed runtime.
++ How best to provide a session-typed runtime.
 + How best to add capabilities.
 + ...